diethardsteiner/bissolTableDataEditor/README.md

 - Only current web browsers are supported.
 The main editor page makes use of the *contenteditable* attribute which is only supported by recent web browsers.
-- Currently it is not possible to edit the configuration or delete configuration entries.
 - Only one columns is supported for the **primary key**.
 The primary key has to be defined for the update logic.
+Note that the primary key has to be properly defined with auto increment on the database side for this to work.
 - If there is a DB error while adding, updating or removing records, only a generic error is shown in the web UI.
 This has to do with the fact that currently PDI DB steps do not feed back any DB error message details.
 A Jira case has been created for this feature to be implemented.

 ## Configuration

 Administrators can enter the config information for each table via a dedicated **Admin** page in the **Pentaho User Console**.
-Currently, there is no support for updating this configuration via this interface, but admins can directly manipulate the file on the server in following directory:
+There is full support for adding, editing and deleting configuration entries.
+The configuration entries are stored in the `bissolTableDataEditorConfig.json` file on the server in following directory:

 `pentaho-solutions/system/bissolTableDataEditorConfig`